 On my left arm I wear an Apple Watch (Series

 0 ).
-Not waterproof, no always-on display, most apps don’t run any more, but the battery still holds a whole day, including a 40-minute training session.
+Not waterproof, no always-on display, apps don’t run anymore, but the battery still holds a whole day, including a 40-minute training session.
 And the best thing: I didn’t pay for it, I won it in a prototyping competition from my employer.
-But I think I might replace the Apple Watch this year with a new model because I miss my Apps like Things on my watch.
+But I think I might replace the Apple Watch this year with a new model because I miss Apps like Things on my watch.

 Apple AirPods Pro

-Since December 2019 I always carry my AirPods Pro with me, either in my left pocket or in my jacket.
-I’m pleased with them, as they shield of all the noise while riding on trains or planes.
+Since December 2019, I have always carried my AirPods Pro with me, either in my left pocket or in my jacket.
+I’m pleased with them, as they shield all the noise while riding on trains or planes.

 In my jacket, back pocket, or bag I always carry a Traveler’s Notebook Passport Size in Camel.
-Usually, I have 2-3 paper notebooks in it.
-I also have a Traveler’s Notebook Regular Size , but usually don’t carry it with me around.
+I have 2-3 paper notebooks in it.
+I have a Traveler’s Notebook Regular Size but don’t carry it with me around.

 I bought my notebook at Property Of… and the leather embossing of my initials was included.

-My favorite pen is the MUJI Gel Ink Ballpoint Pen 0.38mm with black ink.
-It’s not smudge-proof and I have other pens for Sketchnotes, but the writing experience of this one is just too good.
+My favorite pen is the MUJI Gel Ink Ballpoint Pen 0.38 mm with black ink.
+It’s not smudge-proof, and I have other pens for Sketchnotes, but the writing experience of this one is good.

 Laguiole en Aubrac Pocket Knife

-For 6 or 7 years I own a Secrid Miniwallet, carried in my right pocket.
-It’s now so old, I can’t even tell the original color, but probably some grey.
-A co-worker showed this Dutch brand to me and I was instantly amazed.
+For 6 or 7 years, I own a Secrid Miniwallet, carried in my right pocket.
+It’s now old, I can’t even tell the original color, but I assume it was gray.
+A co-worker showed this Dutch brand to me, and I was instantly amazed.
 I always loved small wallets, but this one is the best.

-It is made from leather covering an Aluminium case, preventing unwanted RFID and NFC communication or bending and breaking of the cards.
-It has a supercool mechanism to release the cards.
-It can hold 4-6 cards in the case and another 4 cards inside.
+It is made from leather covering an Aluminum case, preventing unwanted RFID and NFC communication or bending and breaking of the cards.
+It has a super cool mechanism to release the cards.
+Not only that, but it can hold 4-6 cards in the case and another 4 cards inside.
 The plastic clip can hold banknotes.

 Keys and Steel Chain

-I have all my keys attached to a 75 cm (30 inch) long steel chain, that is attached to my belt loop.
+I have all my keys attached to a 75 cm (ca. 30 inch) long steel chain, that is attached to my belt loop.
 I do this for 25 years and I never lost a key.

-I like to spin and rotate my keys for fun, it’s also good martial arts practice.
+I like to spin and rotate my keys for fun, it’s good martial arts practice.
 The chain is a fantastic (legal) Ninja weapon – Kusari-fundo, (鎖分銅).
-You can also just drop your keys when you carry heavy shopping bags and still don’t lose them.
+You can drop your keys when you carry heavy shopping bags and don’t lose them.

-I try to limit my keys to the absolute minimum amount: House door, flat door, company door, letterbox, and roll container.
-I also have a Transcent 64 GB USB 3.0 stick attached to the key ring.
+I try to limit my keys to the minimum amount: House door, flat door, company door, letterbox, and roll container.
+I have a Transcend 64 GB USB 3.0 stick attached to the key ring.

 Handkerchief and Glasses Cleaning Cloth

 In one of my back pockets, I carry a handkerchief, in the other one a glasses cleaning cloth.
-I have quite a lot of handkerchiefs since I stopped using paper handkerchiefs (except I’m sick of course).
-It’s much more environmentally friendly to not throw away a handkerchief after using it a few times but to just wash it and take another one.
+I have had many handkerchiefs since I stopped using paper handkerchiefs (except I’m sick).
+It’s much more environmentally friendly to not throw away a handkerchief after using it a few times but to wash it and take another one.

-The glasses cleaning cloth I use – you guessed it – to clean my glasses, but also to clean iPhone, iPad, and Notebook displays.
+The glasses cleaning cloth I use to clean my glasses but to clean iPhone, iPad, and Notebook displays.